This article discusses node placement and scaling for Open Mesh Access Points.

-For large installs, test your environment with CloudTrax and two or three nodes before buying all of the nodes.
+For large installs, check your environment with CloudTrax and two or three nodes before buying all of the nodes.
 You'll be able to see the range and how many walls and floors you can expect to transmit through in your specific environment.
 Nodes transmit in a spherical pattern—up, down and side to side—so there's no need to “aim” signals.

-- Copper ceilings, steel plating, cement and adobe-type materials may limit (and even eliminate) signal transmission between floors.
+- Copper ceilings, steel plating, cement, and adobe-type materials may limit (and even eliminate) signal transmission between floors.

 Coffee shops and restaurants: One well-placed node can usually cover an entire coffee shop.
-For restaurants or large coffee shops, you may need two or three nodes, especially if you want to cover outdoor seating areas.
+For restaurants or large coffee shops, you may need two or three nodes, especially if you want to include outdoor seating areas.

 Small and medium-sized businesses: One well-placed node can usually cover a small retail shop.
 For larger spaces, use the numbers in the table above to plan the number of access points based on the number of walls to penetrate.

-Residential neighborhoods: In residential neighborhoods, we recommend that each house have at least one node.
-And if the houses are especially large, you can add multiple nodes to the house to provide better coverage in every room.
+Residential neighborhoods: In residential areas, a best practice is to ensure that each house has at least one node.
+If the houses are large, you can add multiple nodes to provide better coverage in every room.

 Scaling your network

-- There is virtually no limit to the number of gateways and repeaters you can have on a single network (although we recommend 200 or fewer nodes for report readability.
+- There is virtually no limit to the number of gateways and repeaters you can have on a single network, although we recommend 200 or fewer nodes for report readability.

 Here are some additional network planning suggestions:

-If you are installing a building that has cat5/6 Ethernet cabling to each room, consider using the indoor Ethernet enclosure to add gateways to as many rooms as needed.
+- If you are installing a building that has cat5/6 Ethernet cabling to each room, consider using the indoor Ethernet enclosure to add gateways to as many rooms as needed.
 In this scenario, you could do without repeaters completely, maximizing your network performance.